Authentic Indian restaurant to open Monday in Colorado Springs

-Urban Tandoor Indian Lounge announced its grand opening is set for Monday, July 8th at 11 a.m.
+COLORADO SPRINGS, Colo. — Urban Tandoor Indian Lounge announced its grand opening is set for Monday at 11 a.m.

 The traditional Indian restaurant is located in the old Denny’s at 8125 North Academy Boulevard.